JWST Cycle 1 Guaranteed Time Observations Call for Proposals

-James Webb Space Telescope (JWST) Guaranteed Time Observations (GTO) are awarded to scientists who deliver key JWST components.
-Initial JWST Cycle 1 GTO proposals and descriptions of observations are due on April 1, 2017.
-Finalized JWST Cycle 1 GTO observation descriptions and targets will be publicly released by June 15, 2017.
+James Webb Space Telescope (JWST) Guaranteed Time Observations (GTO) are awarded to scientists selected under AO 01-OSS-05 and through NASA-ESA-CSA agreements.
+JWST Cycle 1 GTO proposals are due on June 25, 2019.
+The submitted proposals will be public.

 Guaranteed Time Observations (GTO) reward both individuals and teams of scientists who were selected to deliver of key hardware and software components, or technical and inter-disciplinary knowledge for JWST.
 The program provides a total of about 16% use of the observatory over the first 3 cycles of operation.
 See the section JWST Cycle 1 GTO Proposal Submission Policies for information on who is eligible to submit, observing time requirements (including overheads), data rights, restrictions on types of observations, and other policy information.

 Initial versions of the GTO proposals were finalized in February 2018 prior to the original Cycle 1 GO deadline of April 6, 2018.
 With the revised launch schedule, the GTOs have an opportunity to revise and re-submit those proposals.
 The submission process has two stages: (1) submission of APT files by June 25, 2019 - these will provide the reference targets for Cycle 1 GO proposers; (2) submission of final proposals using APT 28.1, the version used by the Cycle 1 GO proposers.
 The section JWST Cycle 1 GTO Proposal Submission Process describes this process in full.
 The relevant programs and datasets will be listed here after they have been submitted.

 Release of the Cycle 1 Call for GTO proposals

 April 25, 2019

 APT version 27.2 released

 Deadline for revised GTO APT submission

 Release of the Cycle 1 GO Call for Proposals